stackplanet/sourcestack/README.md

 ## Get the app running locally

-TODO - rename use-backend

-- `npm run use-backend --env=alpha # Configure your local app to use the database and Cognito user pool in the alpha environment`
+- `npm run use-datastore --env=alpha # Configure your local app to use the database and Cognito user pool in the alpha environment`
 - `npm run start`

 Once the app has started, go to https://localhost:1234

 ## Make a UI change

-- Open `frontend/src/pages/splashpage.tsx` and change the title text.
+- Open `ui/src/pages/splashpage.tsx` and change the title text.
 - You'll see the updated text at https://localhost:1234.
-- Run `npm run deploy-frontend --env=alpha`
+- Run `npm run deploy-ui --env=alpha`
 - You'll now see the updated text in the alpha environment.

 ## Make an API change

-- Open `backend/src/api.ts` and change the text returned by the `/ping` endpoint.
+- Open `api/src/api.ts` and change the text returned by the `/ping` endpoint.
 - You'll see the updated text at https://localhost:1234/api/ping.
 - Run `npm run deploy-api --env=alpha`
 - You'll now see the updated text in the alpha environment.